amazeianproxy/Lucy-TTS/README.md

 9. On terminal, run "pip install gradio".
 (Alternatively, just download the requirements directly from requirements.txt.)
 10. On terminal, run "pip install TTS".
 (Alternatively, just download the requirements directly from requirements.txt.)
 11. If in case "pip install TTS" errors due to Microsoft C++ Build Tools, navigate to the Microsoft Visual C++ Compiler (the x64 version or the x86 version depending on your computer) and move into the virtual environment there and run "pip install TTS" there.
-12. Run the app.py, which will output a link on the terminal.
+12. Run the app.py on VSCode, which will output a link.
 13. Copy the link and paste it on your browser.

-**Instructions (no virtual environment):**
+**Instructions (no virtual environment, ACCESSIBILITY):**
 1. Install Python 3.11.9.
 2. Install Microsoft C++ Build Tools.
 3. Select "Desktop development with C++".